-Starting with version 6.0, the Datadog Agent is able to ingest metrics via a Unix Domain Socket (UDS), as an alternative to UDP, when running on Linux systems.
+Starting with v6.0, the Agent can ingest metrics with a Unix Domain Socket (UDS) as an alternative to UDP when running on Linux systems.

 While UDP works great on

-localhost, it can be a challenge to setup in containerized environments.
-Unix Domain Sockets allow you to easily establish the connection via a socket file, regardless of the IP of the Datadog Agent container.
+localhost, it can be a challenge to set up in containerized environments.
+Unix Domain Sockets allow you to establish the connection with a socket file, regardless of the IP of the Datadog Agent container.
 It also enables the following benefits:

 Instead of using an